The Symbols that Bind Us

 Reflection

-Reflection represents the Friends’ emphasis on self-examination, symbolizing the importance of study, contemplation, and thought in achieving spiritual insight.
+Reflection represents our emphasis on self-examination, symbolizing the importance of study, contemplation, and thought in achieving spiritual insight.
 Just as nature slows in preparation for winter, so do we value the inner-peace needed for growth.

 Death